-John Daubeney Whitley was born at Hatton in 1911, the second son of John James Whitley and Dorothy Eliza Whitley (nee Daubeney).
+John Daubeney Whitley was born at Hatton on 23rd June 1911, the second son of John James Whitley and Dorothy Eliza Whitley (nee Daubeney).
 His father was from Newton-le-Willows and his mother from Gloucestershire.
 John had an older sister Elizabeth, an older half-sister Isabella Mary and an older half-brother Thomas from his father’s first marriage.
 His father was the managing director of the Greenall Whitley brewing company at Wilderspool in Warrington.
 The family lived at Hatton Cottage on Warrington Road in Hatton.

 After he had completed his education, John D. went to work in the timber industry.
 In 1933 he joined the brewery and two years later he was appointed as a director to the company board.